 It would take another who knows how many years before the word would mean what I want it to mean.
-But real people, people like me, have always felt the emotions of others.
+What does it really mean to be an empath?
+Real people, people like me, have always felt the emotions of others.
 There was just no word for it until McIntosh came up with one.
 Now we mortals have appropriated it.

 Judith Orloff, who wrote the book on empaths, says an empath is "an emotional sponge.
 They absorb the emotions, physical symptoms and energies of others into their own bodies."
 The word has taken on another meaning, too.
 It's a vaguely hipster way to say, "I'm really sensitive," which may or may not mean you're an HSP, or a Highly Sensitive Person, as defined by Dr. Elaine Aron.

 An empath is someone who feels the emotions of others.
 An empath is a mindreader.
 An empath is highly sensitive.
 An empath is a telepathic superwoman on a faraway planet who may defeat the Enterprise.